-Israeli forces pound Gaza after al-Mawasi tent camp attack kills 25
+Israel pounds north Gaza after attack on southern al-Mawasi ‘safe zone’

 International Committee of the Red Cross says ‘heavy-calibre projectiles’ landed metres from its office in the designated safe zone in the south.

-The Israeli military launched attacks across the Gaza Strip after an assault on a tent camp in al-Mawasi in the south killed at least 25 people, according to Palestinian officials.
+The Israeli military has launched attacks across the Gaza Strip after an assault on a tent camp in al-Mawasi in the south killed at least 25 people, according to Palestinian officials.

+On Saturday, at least 42 Palestinians were killed by Israeli attacks on the Shati refugee camp and the Tuffah neighbourhood in Gaza City, the head of Gaza’s Government Media Office told Al Jazeera.

 Keep readinglist of 3 items